jadounrahul/kartsnms/doc/Alerting/Transports.md

 It will be categorised (ok, warning or critical), and if you configure the alert to send recovery notifications, Sensu will also clear the alert automatically.
-No configuration is required - as long as you are running the Sensu Agent on your poller with the HTTP socket enabled on tcp/3031, LibreNMS will start generating Sensu events as soon as you create the transport.
+No configuration is required - as long as you are running the Sensu Agent on your poller with the HTTP socket enabled on tcp/3031, KartsNMS will start generating Sensu events as soon as you create the transport.

-Acknowledging alerts within LibreNMS is not directly supported, but an annotation (`acknowledged`) is set, so a mutator or silence, or even the handler could be written to look for it directly in the handler.
-There is also an annotation (`generated-by`) set, to allow you to treat LibreNMS events differently from agent events.
+Acknowledging alerts within KartsNMS is not directly supported, but an annotation (`acknowledged`) is set, so a mutator or silence, or even the handler could be written to look for it directly in the handler.
+There is also an annotation (`generated-by`) set, to allow you to treat KartsNMS events differently from agent events.

 The 'shortname' option is a simple way to reduce the length of device names in